-I am a PhD candidate in Finance at HKU Business School, The University of Hong Kong.
-My research lies at the intersection of financial technology, financial markets, and development economics.
-Currently, I focus on providing empirical evidence on how emerging technologies, particularly financial technology, affect household finance, the financial market, and broader economic development.
+Welcome to my homepage!
+I am a PhD candidate in Finance at HKU Business School, the University of Hong Kong.
+My research lies at the intersection of financial markets and technology.
+Currently, I focus on assessing the welfare gains and losses associated with the adoption of emerging technologies, particularly digital currencies and artificial intelligence, by providing empirical evidence on how these innovations influence financial markets and broader economic development.

 At HKU, I am fortunate to be supervised by Professor Fangzhou Lu and co-supervised by Professor Yiming Cao.